 So we don't even know what we're missing with confidence.

-Uh look at what we now know.
+Look at what we now know.

-Did Beto Bozo Robert Francis ever mention 4,000 Americans murdered homicides in a two-year period?
+Did Beto Bozo Robert Francis ever mention 4,000 Americans murdered, homicides in a two-year period?

-Does he ever does there any consideration of the impact this has on the American economy?
+Is there any consideration of the impact this has on the American economy?

-One rule number one, if you want to be a part of American society to have a better life, I admire your choice.
+Rule number one, if you want to be a part of American society to have a better life, I admire your choice.

 You've made a great choice.

-Americans are open-minded and and have open hearts.
+Americans are open-minded and have open hearts.

 But we do have a right to vet that you're not a part of some group or enterprise that would want to bring harm to our country.